IamVigneshC/AmazonWebServices/Machine Learning/AWS Kinesis/Video Stream/README.md

 1. In the upper-left click Services, then type in and click on EC2.

-1. Click on Instances (running) and select the instance PluralSightAnalyticsEngine.
+1. Click on Instances (running) and select the instance AnalyticsEngine.

 1. Click on Connect, and at the EC2 Instance Connect tab click Connect.
 Note: A new browser tab (or window) will open to a Linux command prompt.
 The EC2 was created for you when you started this lab, and the OS is Ubuntu.